 There are some dead giveaways, though.
 For one, the address they list on the Weekly Marks website is a car dealership in Los Angeles.

-Also the Weekly Marks phone number was answered by the car dealership who told us they get a lot of complaints calls.
+Also, the Weekly Marks phone number was answered by the car dealership who told us they get a lot of complaint calls.

 The previous Weekly Marks website design was the usual scam design these crooks have used for years that had a fake working home mom, Mary Stevens, and her fictional story along with other phony misinformation.